- The referring nephrologist undertakes the work up for kidney transplantation.

-- The referral letter must be accompanied by the transplant recipient checklist and summary (APPENDIX 1, page 42; or relevant Vitaldata sections filled in).
+- The referral letter must be accompanied by the transplant recipient checklist and summary (see Referral for Transplant; or complete relevant EPR Vitaldata sections.
 In principle it has been agreed that this checklist provides comprehensive information that should be sufficient to make a decision about listing in the majority of cases.

 - The person responsible for ordering further investigations must be explicit within in the clinic letter.
 This will vary depending on whether the patient is local or from one of the referring centres.

 - The transplant coordinator will arrange for copies of all the required investigations prior to listing, and the checklist for these will be completed.

 - When investigations are complete, the transplant team will review the results in a timely fashion.